hyOzd/serialplot/README.md

 You can also build with QtCreator IDE using `serialplot.pro` file.

 ## Known Issues
+- On Ubuntu 16.04 / Linux Mint 18, removing USB serial device while it is open in SerialPlot, causes application to go into a nasty loop and eventually it crashes.
+This is a bug of Qt 5.5.
+I have uploaded a patched version of the problematic `libqt5serialport5` package to launchpad ppa.
+If you install SerialPlot from there, you shouldn't have any problems.

 - Port error 13 happens when closing.
 This is a Qt issue.
 It's known to not happen with Qt 5.4.1 .
 Not fatal.